RomanKubiak/ctrlr/README.md

 script is location in Builds/Generated/Linux/VST and is used to create a precompiled header and then to trigger the build using make.
 You can do that manualy if you like just have a look at the script, it's really simple.

+You need to install the following packages with your package manager.
+The package names are given for Debian based systems like Ubuntu.
+On other distributions the package names usually vary (e.g. “devel” instead of “dev”)
+- libudev-dev
+- binutils-dev
+- libiberty-dev
+- zlib1g-dev
+- libx11-dev
+- libusb-dev
+- liblua5.1-dev
+- liblua5.1-bitop-dev
+- libboost-dev

 A more complex solution exists in Scripts/post-commit, this script will build all solutions for the current architecture, it will also prepare the system for the build, unpack boost.zip